 It is Legal—But It Could Lead to Distracted Driving

 Drivers need to be fully aware of everything going on around them while on the road.
-This involves not only seeing what is happening, but hearing everything as well.
+This involves not only seeing what is happening but also hearing everything.

 Drivers must be able to hear the sirens of an ambulance, a police car, or a fire truck.
-Ambient sounds can tell drivers how fast they are going when driving in conditions such as fog, or alert them to quickly approaching vehicles.
-If another vehicle is trying to warn the driver by honking their horn, the driver needs to be able to hear it.
+Ambient sounds can tell drivers how fast they are going when driving in conditions, such as fog, or alert them to quickly approaching vehicles.
+If another motorist is trying to warn the driver by honking their horn, the driver needs to be able to hear it.